CSC256-04/fp1-starter/README.md

 Functionality:
 The commit command involves a couple of steps:

 First, check whether the commit string contains "GOLDEN GATOR!".
 If not, display an error message.
 Read the ID of the previous last commit from .gatorgit/.prev.
-Generate the next ID (newid) in such a way that: All characters of the id are either 'c','s','c',2, 5 or c
+Generate the next ID (newid) in such a way that: All characters of the id are either 'c','s','c',2, 5 or 6.
 Generating 100 IDs in a row will generate 100 IDs that are all unique (Hint: you can do this in such a way that you go through all possible IDs before you repeat yourself.
 Some of the ideas from the number representation class may help you!)
 Generate a new directory .gatorgit/<newid> and copy .gatorgit/.index, .gatorgit/.prev and all tracked files into the directory.
 Store the commit message (<msg>) into .gatorgit/<newid>/.msg Write the new ID into .gatorgit/.prev.